05bit/coverme/README.md

     ...
     mysql/dump-31.sql (for 31st day of month)

--- and you will get monthly backups rotation.
+So you will get monthly backups rotation.
 Some months have 31 day while others have 30 or 28/29, but that should not be a real issue in most cases.

 Command line help
 -----------------